cc07/kintohub-wp/README.md

 7. Hit the `Create` button
 8. You're now good to build!
 The build will start automatically.
 Once complete, Click `Deploy now` on top right and then `New Project`.
 9. Scroll to "KintoBlocks" section and in the Search Box, type "mysql" and select it to add a MySQL Database.
+10. Click on the cog next to the "mysql" block.
+And set `wordpress` for `db.user`, `db.password` and `db.name`.
-10. Click `Create New Project` at bottom right
+11. Click `Create New Project` at bottom right

 The deployment can take up to 3 minutes.
 Once successful, click `Open URL` on the Worpress Block under "KintoBlocks" section.

+_Notes: you are not forced to use `wordpress` for username, password and database.
+If you want to change them, you must add and modify the environment variables of your "wordpress" kintoblock accordingly._

 ## Installation & Local Run